 - Other information about your immigration to Canada

-COPR is an important piece of document.
+COPR is an essential piece of document.
 You may need it from time to time for matters such as receiving a Social Insurance Number (SIN), applying for a PR card and Canadian Citizenship.
 Consequently, make sure to keep it safe.
-Of course, the date on a COPR is the date you officially become a permanent resident of Canada.
+Of course, the date on a COPR is when you officially become a permanent resident of Canada.

 Who may flagpole for landing?

 If immigration authorities have sent you a COPR and a PR visa, you may need a flagpole for landing.
 Of course, if you are from a visa-exempt country, you only need a COPR.